fukamachi/caveman/README.markdown

         (where (:>= :age 20))))))
 ```

-The connection is alive during the Lisp session and will be reused in each HTTP requests.
+The connection is alive during the Lisp session, and will be reused in every HTTP request.

 `retrieve-all` and the query language came from [datafly](https://github.com/fukamachi/datafly) and [SxQL](https://github.com/fukamachi/sxql).
-See those documentations for more informations.
+See those sets of documentation for more information.

 ### Set HTTP headers or HTTP status

-There are several special variables available during a HTTP request. `*request*` and `*response*` represents a request and a response.
+There are several special variables available during a HTTP request. `*request*` and `*response*` represent a request and a response.
 If you are familiar with [Clack](http://clacklisp.org/), these are instances of subclasses of [Clack.Request](http://quickdocs.org/clack/api#package-CLACK.REQUEST) and [Clack.Response](http://quickdocs.org/clack/api#package-CLACK.RESPONSE).

 ```common-lisp
 (use-package :caveman2)